 During pregnancy, the calcium increases, due to the hormones.
 Calcium plays a central role in the muscle function.
 The increased calcium makes women more likely to have cramps, often in the calves.

-Pregnant women often have stronger, more intensive and realistic dreams and nightmares.
-They can disturb the sleep.
-They simply wake you up during the night.
+Pregnant women often have stronger, more intensive, and realistic dreams and nightmares, that can disturb your sleep and simply wake you up during the night.